Quick AnswerKey TakeawaysThe Coverage Phase…What We Do the Mom…The Myth Californi…Two Steps the Gene…FAQsSources

 Can I sue Uber or Lyft directly in California?

 You can pursue a claim against the platform's insurer directly.
-Suing Uber or Lyft as a corporate entity is more complex — California courts have generally treated TNC drivers as independent contractors, which limits direct corporate liability.
-However, if the driver was negligent and the platform failed to screen them properly, additional claims may be viable.
-An attorney assesses this on a case-by-case basis.
+Suing Uber or Lyft as a corporate entity is more complex — California courts treat TNC drivers as independent contractors, limiting direct corporate liability.
+If the platform failed to screen a negligent driver, additional claims may be viable.
+An attorney evaluates this per case.

 Fuentes y citas